portainer/portainer-docs/admin/settings/general.md

 ### Restoring from S3

-{% hint style="info" %}
-This feature is only available in Portainer Business Edition.
-{% endhint %}

 Restoring a configuration is only possible on a fresh instance of Portainer during the initial installation.
 When you need to restore Portainer, deploy a fresh instance of Portainer with an empty data volume and choose the **Restore Portainer from backup** option during setup, making sure to select **Retrieve from S3**.
 Complete the fields using the table below as a guide.

 | Field/Option       | Overview                                                                                                                                                                                                                          |